zio/zio-quill/README.md

 [![maven](https://img.shields.io/maven-central/v/io.getquill/quill_2.11.svg)](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.getquill%22)
 [![Stories in Ready](https://badge.waffle.io/getquill/quill.svg?label=ready&title=Ready)](http://waffle.io/getquill/quill)

 Quill provides a Quoted Domain Specific Language ([QDSL](http://homepages.inf.ed.ac.uk/slindley/papers/qdsl-draft-february2015.pdf)) to express queries in Scala and execute them in a target language.
-The library's core is designed to support multiple target languages and the current version features support for Structured Query Language ([SQL](https://en.wikipedia.org/wiki/SQL)).
+The library's core is designed to support multiple target languages, currently featuring specializations for Structured Query Language ([SQL](https://en.wikipedia.org/wiki/SQL)) and Cassandra Query Language ([CQL](https://cassandra.apache.org/doc/cql3/CQL.html#selectStmt)).

 ![example](https://raw.githubusercontent.com/getquill/quill/master/example.gif)

 1. **Boilerplate-free mapping**: The database schema is mapped using simple case classes.
 2. **Quoted DSL**: Queries are defined inside a `quote` block.
 Quill parses each quoted block of code (quotation) at compile time and translates them to an internal Abstract Syntax Tree (AST)
-3. **Compile-time SQL generation**: The `db.run` call reads the quotation's AST and translates it to the target language at compile time, emitting the SQL string as a compilation message.
+3. **Compile-time query generation**: The `db.run` call reads the quotation's AST and translates it to the target language at compile time, emitting the query string as a compilation message.
 As the query string is known at compile time, the runtime overhead is very low and similar to using the database driver directly.
 4. **Compile-time query validation**: If configured, the query is verified against the database at compile time and the compilation fails if it is not valid.
 The query validation **does not** alter the database state.

 # Index #